-Online Help is available 24 hours a day, 7 days a week: helpdesk@rutgersonline.net; or call 1-877-7 RUTGER (1-877-778-8437); or you can also contact me directly via the Canvas message tool.
+Online Help is available 24 hours a day, 7 days a week: helpdesk@rutgersonline.net or call 1-877-7 RUTGER (1-877-778-8437)

 MAIN COURSE OBJECTIVE:

 The goal of this class is to enable students to produce well-argued, grammatically correct papers with the degree of sophistication required by college essay writing.
 Students will achieve this end through reading, writing, revision, and peer editing.